Corey Seager Player Props: Rangers vs. Orioles

-The Texas Rangers, including Corey Seager (batting .405 in his past 10 games, with five doubles, three home runs, four walks and 13 RBI), take on starter Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+On Saturday, Corey Seager (.405 batting average in his past 10 games, with four doubles, four home runs, four walks and 16 RBI) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 4:05 PM ET.

+In his most recent game, he collected four RBI (going 1-for-4 with a home run and a walk) against the Orioles.

 Corey Seager Game Info & Props vs. the Orioles